Christine Exeter

-Christine Exeter (born 3 September 1992) is a footballer who plays as a forward.
+Christine Exeter (born 3 September 1992) is a footballer who plays as a forward for Darby FC in League1 Ontario.
 Born in Canada, she represented Jamaica at senior international level.

 Early life

 She began playing youth soccer at age 6 with Pickering SC.
 She later played youth soccer with Ajax SC.
 In 2004, at the age of 11, she was a recipient of the Bob Marley Award, which is given out to Jamaican-Canadians whose works have elevated the city of Toronto.

 College career

 In 2010, she began attending the University of Louisville, where she played for the women's soccer team on a soccer scholarship.
 In 2010, she was named the Big East Rookie of the Year, after she led her team with seven goals.
 In 2011, she was named an NSCAA Third Team All-American, the Big East Conference Offensive Player of the Year, and a First Team All-Big East, helping the team clinch the program's first ever Big East National Division title.
 In 2012, she was named to the Third Team All-Big East and was a nominee for the Hermann Trophy.